makram24/Souvineer_work/README.md

 1. **Database Setup**:
    - Open phpMyAdmin
    - Import the `database.sql` file to create the database and tables

+2. **Admin Account Setup**:
+   - After importing the database, navigate to `setup.php` in your browser
+   - This will create/update the admin user with the correct password hash
-   - The default admin credentials are:
+   - Default admin credentials:
      - Username: `admin`
      - Password: `admin123`
+     - **IMPORTANT**:
+       - Delete `setup.php` after setup for security!
-     - **IMPORTANT**: Change this password immediately after first login!
+       - Change the password immediately after first login!

+   **Alternative**: If you can't access setup.php, you can manually reset the password using `reset_password.php`

 2. **Configuration**:
    - Edit `config.php` if your database credentials differ from the defaults